rippedpiracy/docs/PC Software/games.md

 **[GamesDrive](https://gamesdrive.net) (DDL)**

 Another site that re-uploads Repacks, P2P Cracks and Scene Releases to various hosts.
-They take requests.
+They also take requests.

 ## Forums